illinois-cs241/illinois-cs241.github.io/_pages/index.md

 | [82 - 92)  | B-              |
 | [72 - 82)  | C-              |

 All lab programming assignments are equally weighted.
 MP programming assignments are weighted by the time given to complete them.
 This means that three week MPs are worth triple one week.
 For grading, we will drop your lowest quiz score, lowest lab score, and two lab attendance grades.
 Some examples: you slept in late; your dog ate your homework; you destroyed the internet.
 At the end of the semester there will be a last chance regrade option for two weeks of machine problem grades.
-To be able to take advantage of this opportunity you will need to have a perfect attendance grade after the drops. **You must attend your lab section**.
-If you submit a [test case for an assignment](./regrade_test) that accurately matches the assignment _description_ not the documentation along with a justification for why, then you may get one more week of machine problem regrade -- this is up to the course staff's discretion.
+To be able to take advantage of this opportunity you will need to have a perfect attendance grade after the drops.

 The 3-hour handwritten final exam is comprehensive and will test all CS 241 topics, including programming topics covered in the MP and Labs.
 Do not book your flights until the exam date is known.
 Early exams will not be offered.
 Conflict final exams will be offered if you have three exams in a 24 hour period, or you have an exam in another, smaller enrollment course at the same time.

 Grading issues should be raised with your TA during section or by email.
-Missing scores need to be reported on or before the next section.
+Missing scores need to be reported within 3 days of being reported.

 ## Exams